 - PATHWAYS Theological Education of the Southeast Conference

 The grant monies will be used to enhance their Course Curriculum.
 The 30 courses offered on three levels in Pathways are in need of review and updating since the National UCC recently announced the revised set of Marks of Faithful and Effective Authorized Ministers.
 The Grant monies will also be used to develop two new “Level 3” courses.
 By doing the revisions and updating, PATHWAYS will continue to provide their learner participants with the most updated and most relevant learning experience possible.

 - Rush Memorial UCC, Atlanta, Georgia

 Their project is to strengthen “Martha’s Corner”, their church outreach ministry that seeks to meet the needs of the immediate college and local community with basic food and clothing needs.
-Rush Memorial is a historic church which resides along the boundaries of 4 HBC of Spellman College, Morris Brown College, Clark Atlanta University and Morehouse University.
+Rush Memorial is a historic church which resides along the boundaries of 4 HBCUs of Spelman College, Morris Brown College, Clark Atlanta University and Morehouse College.
 By not only helping with the needs of their community, they hope to attract more church attending college students through this mission work.

 - Pleasant Hill Community Church, Pleasant Hill, Tennessee

 The church is finishing a project started in 2016 which is recording the oral living history of their early members dating back to the early 20th century and Dr. May Wharton.
 This videotaped oral history will capture and preserve the church’s unique history.
 Project leaders are also including photos, news articles, illustrations and maps on a special website.
 Their goal in preserving these histories is to inspire a new generation of progressive, faith-influenced activists, to build bridges in the community and to attract new members to PHCC.

 - Garden of Grace UCC, Columbia, South Carolina